Peace at risk in Nigeria's oil heartlands as locals' patience wears thin

 "We don't have a very big agenda," said Gbenekama, the Gbaramatu kingdom chief.
 "The general agenda of the Niger Delta people is the political and fiscal restructuring of this nation."

-(Additional reporting by Felix Onuah in Abuja; Editing by Mark Potter)
+Additional reporting by Felix Onuah in Abuja; Editing by Mark Potter